-“Green smoothie recipes tend to have high amounts of carbs and low protein but my doctor has me doing the complete opposite to drop weight.
+“Green smoothie recipes tend to have high amounts of carbs but my doctor has me doing the complete opposite to drop weight.
 Are the carbs with the green smoothies way too high because of the fruit intake?” – Gloria

 The question about carbs and green smoothies have to be the most asked question I get.
-The biggest reason is that “low-carb” is all the rage these days, particularly for weight loss diets.
+The biggest reason is that low-carb diets are all the rage these days, particularly for weight loss.

 Unfortunately, even healthy (non-fattening) carbohydrates have been vilified.
-However, it is not necessary to cut out carbs, or restrict intake of healthy fruit because of fear that “all carbs are created equal” and that they will make you fat.
+However, it is not necessary to cut out all carbs, or restrict intake of healthy fruit because of fear that “all carbs are created equal” and that they will make you fat (they won’t).

 Good Carbs vs. Bad Carbs

 You have probably heard about “good carbohydrates” and “bad carbohydrates”.
 Not all carbs are created equal.
-There’s no argument that donuts, pasta, white rice (and bread), soda, cookies and cupcakes are bad carbohydrates.
+There’s no argument that donuts, pasta, white rice (and bread), soda and sweetened beverages, cookies, and cupcakes are all bad carbohydrates.
 These foods are at the forefront of the obesity epidemic.